dwilbraham/docker-compose-elastic/README.md

 ```

 If you are using firefox you can view your new index in kibana by running ```bin/firefox_kibana.sh``` and setting up searching of a new index called ```enwikiquote```.

+If you want to experiment with some other wikimedia dump files the above scripts accept arguments to change the index type and name.

 ### UK roadworks: